IamJustBob/ChessAI-UI/README.md

 - Use your mouse to select and move the chess pieces.
 - Watch the AI evaluate the board and make its move.
-- [Add any other specific instructions or details about gameplay here]

 ## Feedback and Contributions